YeshuaAP/YeshuaAP/README.md

 - 👀 I’m interested in doing nothing.
 - 🌱 I’m currently learning C programming.
 - 💞️ I’m looking to collaborate on myself.
-- 📫 How to reach me go up, left, down, right.
+- 📫 How to reach me is to go up, left, down, right.

 <!---
 YeshuaAP/YeshuaAP is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.